DataHaskell/summer-of-haskell-proposals/README.md

 Both prospective students and mentors are encouraged to discuss new proposals with the rest of the DataHaskell community at https://gitter.im/dataHaskell/Lobby .

+The project ideas will be submitted first to Haskell.org (via https://summer.haskell.org/ideas.html , https://github.com/haskell-org/summer-of-haskell ) and ultimately to Google. ()

+All student must apply between March 12 and March 27, 2018 (see the timeline : https://summerofcode.withgoogle.com/how-it-works/#timeline).

-All the DataHaskell SoH project proposals are listed in the following.
+The current list of DataHaskell-related GSoC project proposals are listed in the following.